 SINTEF is one of Europe's largest research institutes with multidisciplinary expertise in science and technology.
 SINTEF Venture V is an early-stage investment fund focused on the commercialization of research results.
 The fund has a capital base of NOK 500 million provided by SINTEF, the European Investment Fund, and several private institutional Norwegian investors.

 The European Investment Fund (EIF) is the EU's instrument for investing in equity funds in the EEA area.
 The investment in SINTEF Venture V, which is EIF's largest investment in Norway, has been made possible through funds from InnovFin Equity and financial instruments under the EU's Horizon 2020.

 Financial project support

 Hydrogen Mem-Tech is grateful to the following institutions for supporting the development of our hydrogen technology.

 Gassnova’s support through its CLIMIT-programme has enabled us to develop our palladium silver membrane technology, from lab to pilot.

-Support from Innovation Norway has ensured our development of commercial scale separators and production procedures for the palladium membrane technology.
+Initial support from Innovation Norway played a crucial role in developing our commercial-scale separators and refining production procedures for our palladium membrane technology.